Why Go Solar?

 Since this is all you know, you are forced to pay the ever-increasing electrical costs while harming the earth at the same time.

-Iconic Energy, your trusted solar professional puts the control back in your hands and gives you the opportunity to reduce or ELIMINATE your electric bill by creating your very own clean energy.
+Iconic Energy, your trusted solar professional puts the control back in your hands and gives you the opportunity to reduce your electric bill by creating your very own clean energy.

 How Does Solar Power Work?